-Our backlog of orders is dependent upon when customers place orders and is not necessarily an indicator of our expected results for our fiscal 2015 net sales.
-The approximate backlog of orders as of October 31, 2014 and 2013 was \$136.5 million and \$91.2 million, respectively, an increase of 49.8 percent.
-This increase was primarily due to strong orders of our professional segment products subject to the continued phase-in of Tier 4 diesel engine emission requirements before we implement price increases for products subject to these regulations.
-In addition, strong demand for snow thrower products late in fiscal 2014 also contributed to the increase in our backlog of orders as of the end of fiscal 2014 compared to the end of fiscal 2013.
-We expect the existing backlog of orders will be filled in early fiscal 2015.
+Our backlog of orders is dependent upon when customers place orders and is not necessarily an indicator of our expected results for our fiscal 2016 net sales.
+The approximate backlog of orders as of October 31, 2015 and 2014 was \$106.7 million and \$136.5 million, respectively, a decrease of 21.9 percent.
+This decrease was primarily due to strong orders as of the end of last fiscal year for our professional segment products subject to the continued phase-in of Tier 4 diesel engine emission requirements before we implemented price increases for products subject to these regulations, and such orders were not repeated this fiscal year.
+We expect the existing backlog of orders will be filled in early fiscal 2016.